The Greener Grass

 - 2 min read

 Want your grass to be greener and fuller?
-These pro-tips will help your lawn health!
+These pro-tips can help your lawn health!

 Ever notice your grass pops with color after a thunderstorm?
-Well that's because grass loves a nitrogen rich environment.
-Most think that bagging grass is the way-to-go for a clean yard, but actually bagging the grass clippings is stealing nutrients from your lawn!
-Leaving grass clippings down will keep the nitrogen in and foster healthy soil.
-If you're worried about freshly-cut grass cluttering your beds or driveway, just blow them away and back into the lawn.
+Well, that's because grass loves a nitrogen rich environment.
+Most think that bagging grass after every cut is the way-to-go for a manicured yard, but actually bagging the grass clippings steals nutrients from your lawn.
+Leaving the clippings down will keep the nitrogen in and foster healthy soil.
+If you're worried about freshly cut grass cluttering your beds or driveway, we blow the clippings back into the lawn to keep your spaces clean.

 Cut Grass Weekly